DJI: Osmo Mobile

 The first-generation Osmo Mobile was released on September 1, 2016, as a smartphone gimbal that relies on the user's smartphone as the camera.
 It uses three-axis stabilization and SmoothTrack™ technology to compensate for camera shake and deliver smooth, stabilized video footage.
 The Osmo Mobile 6, launched on September 2, 2022, builds on its predecessors by introducing a built-in status panel, a side wheel for zoom and focus control, the ActiveTrack 5.0 subject-tracking feature, and Quick Launch functionality for iPhones.
 Less than a year after the release of the Osmo Mobile 6, the Osmo Mobile SE was introduced as a more affordable alternative.
 It offers a foldable design, a built-in extension rod, and a larger 2,600mAh battery, but lacks the side wheel and Quick Launch feature.

 Osmo Pocket

 The Osmo Pocket was released on December 15, 2018.
 It integrates a 4K60fps camera with a 3-axis gimbal in a pocket-sized, handheld design.
 The second-generation Pocket 2, announced on October 20, 2020, introduced improvements such as a larger 1/1.7-inch sensor, the DJI Matrix Stereo audio system, a modular design, and up to 8× zoom.

 The Osmo Pocket 3 was launched on October 25, 2023.
 It is a pocket-sized gimbal camera featuring a large 1-inch sensor optimized for low light, a 2-inch OLED touchscreen, and professional 10-bit D-Log M and 10-bit HLG color modes.
+The Osmo Pocket 4, launched on April 16, 2026, added two additional buttons, a 5D joystick, improved dynamic range and D-Log, ActiveTrack 7.0, slow shutter video and film tones, 107GB of internal storage, faster charging and longer runtime compared to the Pocket 3.